MercifulSamurai142/vidify-frontend/README.md

 ## License

-The source code in this repository is licensed under the MIT license.
 Remotion, a dependency of this project, uses the Remotion license.
 Note that for some entities a company license is needed.
 [Read the terms here](https://remotion.dev/license).